General light-cone gauge approach to conformal fields and applications to scalar and vector fields: Introduction

-Before proceeding to main theme of this paper let us briefly review various approaches to conformal fields which have been discussed in the literature.
-Interacting conformal fields by using conformal space method were studied in Ref.\cite{Preitschopf:1998ei}.
-Weyl invariant densities for conformal gravity were discussed, e.g., in Refs.\cite{Bonora:1985cq,Boulanger:2004zf,Metsaev:2010kp}.
-BRST approach to conformal gravity and arbitrary spin conformal fields was discussed in respective Ref.\cite{Boulanger:2001he} and Ref.\cite{Metsaev:2015yyv}.
-Conformal fields in AdS and curved backgrounds were studied in Refs.\cite{Metsaev:2014iwa}-\cite{Grigoriev:2016bzl}.
-Mixed-symmetry conformal fields were investigated in Ref.\cite{Vasiliev:2009ck}.
+Before proceeding to the main theme in this paper let us briefly review various approaches to conformal fields which have been discussed in the literature.
+By using conformal space method, the conformal gravity, for $d=4$, was studied in Ref.\cite{Preitschopf:1998ei}.
+By using various methods, Weyl invariant densities of the conformal gravity were obtained, for $d=6$, in Refs.\cite{Bonora:1985cq} and, for $d=8$, in Ref.\cite{Boulanger:2004zf} (see also Ref.\cite{Boulanger:2004eh}).
+For $d=6$, the ordinary-derivative formulation of the conformal gravity may be found in Ref.\cite{Metsaev:2010kp}.
+BRST approach to conformal gravity for $d=4$ and arbitrary spin conformal free fields for $d\geq 4$ was discussed in respective Ref.\cite{Boulanger:2001he} and Ref.\cite{Metsaev:2015yyv}.
+Conformal fields in the AdS space and various curved backgrounds were studied in Refs.\cite{Metsaev:2014iwa}-\cite{Grigoriev:2016bzl}.
+Mixed-symmetry conformal free fields were investigated in Ref.\cite{Vasiliev:2009ck}.
 Scattering amplitudes for conformal fields were studied in Refs.\cite{Beccaria:2016syk}.
 Study of interacting higher-spin conformal fields may be found in Refs.\cite{Fradkin:1989md,Segal:2002gd}.